-The Senior Revenues Team Manager will liaise with the applicant in each case to request sufficient information in order that a decision can be made
+A Revenues Manager will liaise with the applicant in each case to request sufficient information in order that a decision can be made

-Stage 1: The initial request will be dealt with by a decision maker (Senior Revenues Team Manager) who will consider the application against the criteria set out in this policy, based upon the information provided by the applicant and known to the Council.
-The decision maker (Senior Revenues Team Manager) will liaise with the applicant in each case to request sufficient information in order that a decision can be made.
+Stage 1: The initial request will be dealt with by a Revenues Manager who will consider the application against the criteria set out in this policy, based upon the information provided by the applicant and known to the Council.

-Stage 2: A Senior Revenues Manager will authorise the decision.
+Stage 2: A Revenues Manager will authorise the decision.